 The Spanish observers - members of the European Academy's monitoring mission Jose Maria Chikvilo Barber and Juan Jose Ortiz Perez stressed that the voters' activity in the election was high.

 "We observed the election process in ten polling stations.
 Everything was carried out fine.
 There were no violations of law registered," the observers noted.

 According to them, the holding of "exit-poll" and transparency of the election was ensured.

-Country's polling stations opened at 8:00 am and will close at 7:00 pm (local time).
+The presidential election voting started in Azerbaijan on Wednesday.
+Country's polling stations opened at 8:00 am and were closed at 7:00 pm (local time).

 The Central Election Commission of Azerbaijan has registered 5,145,643 voters.

 In connection with the presidential elections, the Central Election Commission of Azerbaijan established 5,273 permanent and 219 temporary polling stations.

 Web cameras have been installed in 1000 polling stations in 119 constituencies of Azerbaijan.
 Unlike in previous years, this time the voting process can be monitored via mobile devices such as smartphones.

 Totally, 52,000 people are observing the election in Azerbaijan, nearly 1,400 of which are international observers.